Rei-SwitchBot/faq/en-us/Indoor Cam.md

 4. In general, we will verify the information, help you reset the camera linking information complete the reset and notify you to re-add the camera within 48 hours.

 After receiving the feedback ticket, we will solve your problem as soon as possible.
-You can also contact our customer support team by phone, live chat, etc. after completing step 3.

 Notice